xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 order: 100
 published: false
 ---
-This article provides an overview of the steps which the administrator of an X-Cart store needs to take to launch a multivendor X-Cart-based marketplace.
+This article provides an overview of the steps which the administrator of an X-Cart store needs to take to launch and manage a multivendor X-Cart-based marketplace.

 In this manual, by "administrator" we mean the store owner/storefront operator or an agent acting on their behalf and represented by an X-Cart store user with the access level "Administrator" and the role "Administrator".